y0nashailug/library/docs/readme_from_students.txt

  - LibrarySystemException
  - LogoutException

-Rule sets has been added for each UI panels
+Rule sets has been added for each UI panels to handle invalid user inputs

 Custom JButton, JTextField and JPasswordField has been implemented to have a good look to the UI and to have control for all the elements in one place.